dudhaladiti-pixel/SLE2-BFS-DFS-Profiling/AI_Contribution_Log.md

 The student:

-* Ran the BFS program.
+* Run the BFS program.
-* Ran the DFS program.
+* Run the DFS program.
 * Used the same graph for both algorithms.
 * Installed and used py-spy.
 * Generated BFS and DFS profiling results.